elipapa/markdown-cv/index.md

 title: Diya Sen's CV
 ---
 # Diya Sen
-Bioinformatician, Genomicist, Biologist, Scientist
+Bioinformatician, Genomicist, Biologist, Scientist.
+Experienced in genome analysis.
+Interested in coding and data analytics.

 <div id="webaddress">
 <a href="diya.sen@scionresearch.com">diya.sen@scionresearch.com</a>

 ## Currently
-Bioinformatics scientist working on genomics of forest pathogens and
+Bioinformatics scientist working on genomics of forest pathogens

 ### Specialized in
 - Analysis of highthroughput sequence data from genomics, transcriptomics, metagenomics and amplicon sequencing projects
 - Developing bioinformatics pipelines for genome assembly, annotation, comparative genomics, microbial comunity analysis, copy number and variant analysis
+- Working independently

 ### Research interests
 Genome structure and organisation, variant analysis, evolution of pathogenesis,

 ### Professional experience
-2020 - current:  Scientist, Scion (New Zealand Forest Research Insitute)
+2020 - current:  Scientist
+                 **Scion**
+                  Crown research institute specialising in research and development for forestry
                  - Comparative genomics of Phytophthora agathidicida to identify structural and copy number variants and determine ploidy
                  - Microbial community analysis of Pine needles using amplicon sequencing and multivariate statistics
                  - Genome assembly and annotation of fungal and oomycete plant pathogens

 2017 - 2019: Postdoctoral Researcher, Swedish University of Agricultural Sciences
-                 - Genome sequencing, assembly, annotation and comparative genomics of the plant pathogen Phytophthora colocasiae
+                 - Genome assembly, annotation and comparative genomics of the plant pathogen Phytophthora colocasiae
                  - mRNA profiling from leaf tissue infected with Phytophthora colocasiae to identify genes responsible for pathogenesis
                  - sRNA profiling of infected leaf tissue to identify diversity and function of sRNA in Phytophthora colocasiae

+2013 - 2017: Postdoctoral Researcher, Indian Institute of Chemical Biology
+                - Investigating the biodiversity of indigenous cyanobacteria using a comparative genomics approach
+                - Whole genome sequencing and genome analysis of the endophytic yeast, Rhodotorula mucilaginosa, to understand its life cycle and association with endobacteria.
 ## Education

 `2007 - 2011`